 I based this recipe on an orange chicken recipe that I have tucked away in my recipe book.
 I had lots of beef on hand, so I decided to give it a try rather than use chicken.
 Let me tell you, I might never go back to using chicken in that particular recipe again – the beef was so much better!

 If you’ve never heard of orange chicken, let me tell you about it.
 The orange chicken that we mostly see here in North America – either in Chinese restaurants or at home – usually consists of chicken thigh or breast pieces which have been battered and tossed in an orange chili sauce.
 The sauce is usually very thick and very sticky.

-Oh, one more thing, did you know that although Orange Ginger Garlic Beef is loosely based on my orange chicken recipe, and orange chicken is commonly thought of as Chinese food, orange chicken is rarely found in Chinese restaurants in China.
+Did you know that orange chicken is commonly thought of as Chinese food, but orange chicken is rarely found in Chinese restaurants in China.
 Don’t you just love food trivia?

 You’ll notice that I used top sirloin beef roast in this recipe.
 This cut of beef can be quite tough and chewy if not cooked properly.
 Top sirloin beef tends to favour a slow roasting method.
 However, since this particular cut of beef is much more economical, you can achieve a tender, non-chewy result if you do these two things.

 PREPARING THE BEEF TO GET THE BEST RESULTS